Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Validation framework: the diquark spectator model

 To illustrate the $Q^2$ suppression of the interference and resonance contributions, we show our calculations for $Q^2 = 16$ GeV$^2$ in the right panel of Figure~\ref{fig:FT_pieces}.
 In this case the interference term contribution is suppressed compared to the plot in the left panel, but still still appreciable.
 The resonance contribution is negligible except at very high $x_B$ values closer to the kinematic threshold, that moved to the right compared to the left panel.
 There it becomes the dominant contribution, and, combined with the interference, again gives rise to a narrow, but now smaller, ``peak''.
 Overall, the DIS piece dominates although a not yet necessarily negligible interference contribution is visible at intermediate $x_B$.
 At yet higher $Q^2$ values the DIS piece would become the dominant contribution over most of the available $x_B$ range, except right before the kinematic threshold.

-While an experimental measurement is only sensitive to the full structure function, in the model we can utilize the gauge invariant projectors \eqref{eq:helicityprojectorsII} to explicitly isolate the DIS contribution, as we will do in Section~\ref{sec:CF} to confront collinear factorization and study its limitations.
-Nonetheless, the DIS component can be phenomenologically controlled in a fit that includes power-suppressed $H(x)/Q^2$ terms, with $H(x)$ a suitable polynomial in $x$, and utilizing data in as large a $(x_B,Q^2)$ range as possible.
-This was first tried in Ref.~\cite{Virchaux:1991jc}, and more recently implemented in global fits of parton distributions by the CTEQ-JLab collaboration~\cite{Accardi:2009br,Owens:2012bv,Accardi:2016qay} and by Alekhin and collaborators~\cite{Alekhin:2003qq,Alekhin:2017kpj}.
-A similar fit utilizing data generated from the spectator model goes beyond the scope of this paper, but will be presented elsewhere.
+While an experimental measurement is only sensitive to the full structure function, the scaling just described allows to phenomenologically control, for example, just the DIS component in a fit that includes power-suppressed $H(x)/Q^2$ terms, with $H(x)$ a suitable polynomial in $x$, and utilizes data in as large a $(x_B,Q^2)$ range as possible.
+This was first tried in Ref.~\cite{Virchaux:1991jc}, and more recently implemented in global fits of parton distributions by the CTEQ-JLab collaboration~\cite{Accardi:2009br,Owens:2012bv,Accardi:2016qay}, the JAM collaboration \cite{Cocuzza:2021rfn}, and by Alekhin and collaborators~\cite{Alekhin:2003qq,Alekhin:2017kpj}.
+A similar fit utilizing data generated from the spectator model goes beyond the scope of this paper, but will be presented elsewhere \cite{Krause-etal-inprep}.
+Instead, in Sections~\ref{sec:testing_kin} and~\ref{sec:fact_limits} we will compare the analytically isolated DIS component of the model's structure function to its factorized approximation to validate the latter.